Wafik20/Modeling-Projects/README.md

 # Modeling-Proejcts
-Some of the modeling project I had to do for my introductory differential equations class using Pandas and Numpy.
+Some of the modeling projects I did for my introductory differential equations class using Pandas and Numpy.